trholy/sefuse/README.md

 ### Pipeline

 1. **Retrieval of funding programs** from the funding database (regularly updated).
-2. **Extraction & preprocessing** of short descriptions for semantic search.
+2. **Extraction & preprocessing** of descriptions — HTML cleaning, field extraction, UUID assignment, Parquet + taxonomy JSON output.
+3. **Embedding pipeline** — adaptive chunking (short documents stay whole, long documents are split at sentence boundaries), contextual headers (title + funding area), dense embedding via Ollama (`bge-m3`), BM25-saturated sparse vectors with German Snowball stemming and compound splitting.
+Each chunk is stored as its own Qdrant point with both dense and sparse vectors.
-3. **User input**: A project description is entered via the web interface.
+4. **User input**: A project description is entered via the web interface.
-4. **Semantic search**: The system identifies relevant funding programs.
+5. **Hybrid search**: Convex Combination (CC) fusion blends dense (semantic) and sparse (keyword) scores, weighted by a user-adjustable slider.
+Results are aggregated per project using TopK-Avg scoring.
-5. **Output**: Matching programs with links to the corresponding funding database entries.
+6. **Output**: Matching programs with scores, metadata, and direct links to the funding database.

 ---